of the Core:

 The core curriculum of the CU Denver Downtown Campus is designed to provide each undergraduate student with a high quality general education based on a liberal arts foundation, while allowing students flexibility based on their individual backgrounds and specific career goals.
-The core develops multiple literacies, stimulates creative thinking, and utilizes technology.
-The CU Denver core curriculum also strives to engage students in developing sensitivity to diversity as well as developing their place in an urban environment and in the rapidly changing global community.
+The Core Curriculum develops multiple literacies, stimulates creative thinking, and utilizes technology.
+A

 The CU Denver core curriculum endeavors to meet several underlying goals: